-Peru is a country that has so much to offer, and it knows how to deliver.
-There is so much to see and do when Peru backpacking that we recommend taking it as slow as possible; we had 4 weeks in the country and still didn’t have time to visit some of the places we’d originally planned to, such as Huaraz.
+There is such a plethora of things to see and do when Peru backpacking that we recommend taking it as slow as possible; we had 4 weeks in the country and still didn’t have time to visit some of the places we’d originally planned to, such as Huaraz.
 Peru is a beast to tackle, so give yourself a fighting chance by not rushing through this amazing country.

 Peru is land of the tourist trap – and not necessarily even in a bad way.
 It’s home to so many must-sees, including Machu Picchu and Rainbow Mountain, that you just can’t miss out on.
 For this reason, Peru has been the country in which we’ve spunked the most cash on organised tours, even if we’ve always gone for the cheapest option we could find.

-Healthcare in Peru is cheap – but you get what you pay for
+4. Healthcare in Peru is cheap – but you get what you pay for

 It was on our first night in Peru, in Puno, that we decided the Bolivia Bug had finally gotten the best of us and we heading to the Emergency Room at 4am.
 While we didn’t have to wait too long, and our consultation with a doctor cost 12 soles or £2.70 each, it has to be said that the hygiene wasn’t fantastic in this hospital (pools of blood should not be left on the floor of consultation rooms for hours on end, for example).

 As always, even if the medical bills for consultations in a country are cheap, don’t ever travel without travel insurance.
 You never know what’s around the corner for you.
 We recommend Travel Insurance 4 Medical, as we’ve had a great experience with them through our long-term travels.